hemadec/EXPERIMENT-NO--03-INTERFACING-ANALOG-INPUT-SENSOR-POT-WITH-ARDUINO-/README.md

 3. If needed, install the drivers.
 4. Launch the Arduino IDE.
 5. Select your board (If you the board is arduino uno, select accordingly).
-6. Select your serial port, accordingly ( E.g. COM5 )
-7. Open the file of the program  and verify the error , clear if any errors that are existing
-8. Upload the program and check for the physical working.
-9. Ensure safety before powering up the device